git-andrewjlim/fend-nanodegree-classic-arcade-game/README.md

 This Classic Arcade Game Clone Project is the third project for the <a target="_blank" href="https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001">Udacity Front-End Web Developer Nanodegree</a>.

 ## About the Game
 The classic arcade game requires the player to try to get to the water while avoiding the speeding bugs.
 If the player is hit by a bug they will reappear at the beginning of the game.

+Use the UP, DOWN, LEFT and RIGHT arrow keys to move the character around the screen.

 ## Project Files
 This game requires the following (all included within the repository):